novatransit/nova-transit-access/documentation/analysis.md

 ### Other tools

-This analysis uses a number of other open-source tools within the R universe, namely those to work with geographic objects and
+This analysis uses a number of other open-source tools within the R universe, namely those to work with geographic objects and data tables.
+Examples of these may be found in the [scripts](/scripts/) directory.

 ### Custom functions